frost-social/frost/README.md

 https://discord.gg/9EkhqcTcHj

 ### honi.club (Local community)
-We also hold Frost development meetings here, where you can see the development status.\
+We hold Frost development meetings here, where you can see the development status.\
 https://honi.club/channels/a7157mah8p

 ## Documents